 Many of us are looking forward to traveling in the future, and what could be more fun than flying with your pet to an exciting destination?

 However, traveling with our pets requires additional planning, especially when flying!
-Today, we’re going breaking down a few things you should know about flying with your pet, including which airlines are the most pet-friendly based on cabin options, weight limits, and customer ratings.
+Today, we’re going to break down a few things you should know about flying with your pet, including which airlines are the most pet-friendly based on cabin options, weight limits, and customer ratings.

 Some airlines will allow small pets, often pets that weigh 25 pounds or less, to fly in the cabin with you.
 Airlines that allow this will require that your pet remains in their carrier at all times.
 Your pet’s carrier must also fit underneath your seat.